 Wellness is an integral part of general education because understanding and caring for one's physical, psychological, spiritual and community selfhood is a fundamental prerequisite for all knowing.
 Further, the Wellness Requirement promotes a lifelong focus on both personal and community health in the broad sense, and on skills applicable to maintaining bodily kinesthetic, intellectual and emotional effectiveness.

-Students may fulfill the Wellness Requirement in one of two ways:
+Students may fulfill the Wellness Requirement by:

-- Completing four Wellness activity-based courses
+- Completing four Wellness activity-based courses.

 - Taking and passing one analysis-based course (carrying two or more semester hours) designated as a Wellness course AND completing two Wellness activity-based courses.

 - Each season of playing a varsity sport fulfills 2/4 of the Wellness requirement.
 Playing two seasons of a varsity sport completes the Wellness requirement.

 Students may complete two of the Wellness activity courses by playing varsity sports, equestrian activities and one club sport (and registering appropriately).
 Analysis-based courses carrying the Wellness designation may simultaneously satisfy other General Education or major requirements for that student if appropriately designated.